spectra-cluster/clustering-file-reader/README.md

   1. Reading all clusters in at once (only advisable for smaller files)
   2. Reading a .clustering file incrementally (optimised for very large result files)
+  3. Random access to indexed .clustering files (also works with very large result files)

 ```Java
 /**